Why Americans Abroad Should File U.S. Tax Return

 Renewal of US passports for delinquent taxpayers.
 Congress requested a study by the Government Accountability Office (GAO) to look into whether withholding US passports from individuals with outstanding tax balances would increase IRS tax collections.
 The study (http://www.gao.gov/htext/d11272.html), released by the GAO in March 2011, suggests billions in unpaid tax revenue could be claimed by the IRS if individuals owing taxes were denied US passports.

-‘As federal deficits continue to mount, the federal government has a vital interest in efficiently and effectively collecting the billions of dollars of taxes owed under current law.
+As federal deficits continue to mount, the federal government has a vital interest in efficiently and effectively collecting the billions of dollars of taxes owed under current law.
 Federal law already allows the linkage of debt collection with the passport issuance process in certain areas, including for certain outstanding State Department debt and child support enforcement, the report said.

-- As you have probably heard, the US government has started to actively pursue its citizens who have unreported foreign bank accounts.
+To actively pursue its citizens who have unreported foreign bank accounts.
 Congress has passed numerous laws that make it a criminal offense with draconian fines and even a threat of a jail sentence.
 IRS allows US citizens to come clean and report these foreign accounts under either the quiet disclosure or an occasional Offshore Voluntary Disclosure Initiative.
 However - whichever program you follow, you must declare that all your past due tax returns are filed.

 that have large numbers of US expats in order to secure information about them:

-If you happen to live in different country, it is only a matter of time before they will get there.
+If you happen to live in a different country, it is only a matter of time before they will get there.
 Ultimately the graph below presents all the information you need to know.
 US debt is exploding and the government is doing all it can to improve collection.

 The government knows that over 6 million Americans are living abroad and only approximately 500,000 file income taxes abroad.
 Their goal is to increase that number by any means.

 Let's examine the following scenarios which may apply to you or your loved ones.
 We have established that you are not abroad for a year or two on a business secondment, but have moved permanently and have no intention of returning to the U.S. Should you still file your U.S tax return?
 Are you at risk of any repercussions for failure to file?
 If you don't file, how will the IRS find you?
 Below we lay out a few situations that we have observed in many years of practice.

 After your honeymoon, you want to introduce your new spouse to your family and visit them in the US.
 Without filing federal tax returns, this may be difficult.
 In order for your spouse to obtain a U.S visa, you must submit copies of tax returns for the last 3 years.

 What do you tell the IRS once you begin filing again?
 How will you remain in good tax standing and avoid being flagged by the IRS in the future?
 Look at it from the perspective of the IRS.
 You have been M.I.A for years and they have no record of what you did for money or where you were employed.

 Hopefully, you don't stuff your wealth in your mattress and instead you look to invest your earnings in the largest and most liquid stock market in the world - or deposit it at an American bank.
 How do you demonstrate where the funds came from?
 Unless you want the watchful eye of the U.S government upon you, it's best to have paperwork prepared.

 How do you prove where the money came from?
 Will the government question whether it was obtained legally?

 If you never file - the clock never starts counting and, therefore, it never runs out.
 In other words - there is no statute of limitations on unfiled tax returns!

 How will your descendants explain the source of their inheritance?
 What questions from the IRS will they have to answer?
 Is there a chance that they will face your non-compliance penalties and overdue taxes?

 With enhanced security measures, could this be an added requirement in the future?

-- If your child is of college age, or if you have younger children whom you would like to see enter college in the future, ideally you would be able to pass some of the financial burden onto the government by taking advantage of numerous government assistance programs.
+Ideally you would be able to pass some of the financial burden onto the government by taking advantage of numerous government assistance programs.
 How will you prove that you are indeed eligible for financial assistance without producing copies of your tax returns?